 Analysis and Test Results

-While the other metrics describing cordless mower features and capability are quite important, the performance of the mowers while they're actually mowing is the meat and potatoes of this review.
-This metric is made up of an analysis of the mowers' cutting efficiency based on the maximum cutting width minus the minimum overlap required to eliminate a cutting gap.
+The performance of the mowers while they're in use is the meat and potatoes of this review.
+It includes cutting efficiency based on the maximum cutting width minus the minimum overlap required to eliminate a cutting gap.
 (The cutting gap is the space between the end of the blade and the outer edge of the cutting deck).
-This metric also covers the cutting height settings as compared to the claims of the manufacturer.
-Last, but certainly not least, we field test the mowers' ability to power through shaggy as well as weedy, knee-high grass while mulching.
-Mulching is the recutting of clipped grass repeatedly so that the remains can be deposited deep into the turf.
+This metric also covers the range of cutting heights compared to the claims of the manufacturer.
+Last, we field-tested the mowers' ability to power through shaggy and weedy knee-high grass while mulching.
+Mulching is the recutting of clipped grass repeatedly so that the clippings can be deposited deep into the turf.

-As these mowers run on electricity provided by lithium-ion battery cells, we think that the analysis of this component is second only to mowing.
-Therefore, we have established criteria by which to judge these machines' power source that focuses on runtime and recharge time.
-We measure runtime as the time it takes a stationary mower with the blade spinning to exhaust a fully charged battery.
-Recharge time is simply the time it takes for the fully depleted batteries from the runtime tests to fully charge.
-Proving that not all battery technologies are created equal, some of the models with the longest runtimes (such as the Worx and Makita) have the shortest recharge times.
+These cordless lawn mowers run on lithium-ion battery cells, and we consider performance here second only to mowing.
+We measured runtime as the time it takes a stationary mower with the blade spinning to exhaust a fully charged battery.
+Recharge time is simply the time it takes for a dead battery to regain its full charge.
+Interestingly, some models with the longest runtimes (like the Makita) also displayed the shortest recharge times.

-Unfortunately, runtime tells us little about the longevity of a battery charge when the mower is actually cutting grass.
-This is a much harder data point to render for one simple reason.
-Some of these cordless mowers, like the EGO, Worx and Makita, can literally cut tens of thousands of square feet of turf on a single charge.
-While we want to take these machines out and cut grass until their batteries die, we can't locate a lawn that is uniform in grass length and density large enough to test a full roster of mowers.
-As such, we used a statistical model based on runtime and the dimensions of each cutting deck to render square footage estimates.
+Unfortunately, the runtime measurement tells us fairly little about the longevity of a battery charge when the mower is actually cutting grass.
+This is harder to measure.
+Some of these cordless mowers, like the Ego and Makita, can cut tens of thousands of square feet of turf on a single charge.
+We didn't have access to a field of grass of sufficient size and uniform length to conduct a cutting-grass battery test.
+Instead, we used a statistical model based on runtime and the dimensions of each cutting deck to render square footage estimates.

 Ease of Use

-As the name implies, the ease of use metric is an evaluation of mower features that contribute to a quality user experience.
-While these characteristics are not critical to a machine's performance, when addressed, they make the use of a mower quite a bit more enjoyable.
-Specifically, this metric assesses noise level of a running mower, the battery charge meter, battery removal, and mower storage.
+This metric evaluates the mower features that are not critical to a machine's performance but make using the mower more enjoyable.
+It includes the noise level of a running mower, the battery charge meter, battery removal, and mower storage.

-The measurement of sound can be difficult to understand.
-This is partly due to the subjective nature of interpreting sound volume — what one person thinks of as a loud noise may go unnoticed by another person.
-The A-weighted decibel (dBA) scale makes the measurement of sound objective by measuring the pressure vibrations in the air which is referred to as sound intensity.
-The decibel scale is not linear like measurements of distance or mass.
-Rather, it is logarithmic.
-Without going into a math lesson here, what you need to know is that an increase of three decibels represents a doubling of sound intensity.
+The A-weighted decibel (dBA) scale measures the pressure vibrations in the air, referred to as sound intensity.
+The decibel scale is not linear, like measurements of distance or mass.
+Instead, it's logarithmic and scaled so that an increase of three decibels represents a doubling of sound intensity.

-To get an objective measurement of the noise output coming from the cordless mowers under review, we use a sound pressure level meter that records sound intensity in decibels (dBA).
-What we found was a fairly large difference in the sound intensity within the class that worked out to a 7.4 dBA spread between the loudest and quietest models.
-The Makita is the quietest of the group at 70 dBA with the EGO and Ryobi coming in a close second at 71 dBA.
-On the other end of the spectrum is the Husqvarna LE221R at a relatively harsh 77.4 dBA.
-To put this in perspective, the Federal Aviation Administration describes 80 dBA as what one can expect from a busy urban area during the day.
+To get an objective measurement of the noise output coming from the cordless lawn mowers, we used a sound pressure level meter that records sound intensity in decibels (dBA).
+We found a relatively substantial difference in the sound intensity within the class that worked out to a 7.4 dBA spread between the loudest and quietest models.
+The Makita is the quietest of the group at 70 dBA, with the Ego coming in a close second at 71 dBA.
+The Federal Aviation Administration describes 80 dBA as what one can expect from a busy urban area during the day.
 The takeaway here is that these mowers are, in comparison to their gas-powered counterparts, quite a bit less noisy.

-While the battery charge meter and battery removal system may seem like minor details, the folding/ unfolding mechanism is not.
+Although the battery charge meter and battery removal system may seem like minor details, the folding/ unfolding mechanism is not.
 These mowers — even the smaller ones — take up a lot of space when stored.
-The old gas models allowed for the folding of the handle, but due to the oil and gas, they could not be stored in a vertical position.
-This is not the case for the electric models and as such, they take up quite a bit less room when out of use.
-Unfortunately, some models such as the Sun Joe and, to a lesser degree, the BLACK+DECKER make folding and unfolding quite difficult and time consuming.
-Conversely, the Worx has a beautiful design that makes this process a breeze.
-There are no knobs to twist, no adjustments in the cutting deck height necessary — just two levers that are easy to depress.
+Old gas-powered models usually allowed you to fold the handle, but the oil and gas reservoirs prevented them from being stored in a vertical position.
+This is not the case for the electric models, which can take up far less storage space when not in use.
+Unfortunately, models like the Sun Joe iON16LM and, to a lesser degree, the Black+Decker make folding and unfolding quite difficult and time-consuming.

-The handling metric complements the ease of use evaluation as both are concerned with the effort required to perform the task of mowing the lawn.
+The handling metric complements the ease of use evaluation.
+Both are concerned with the effort required to perform the task of mowing the lawn.
 The difference is that the handling evaluation focuses on the core task of mowing the lawn and not those aspects of a product that support this function.
 Specifically, we assess the starting mechanism.
 Is it easy to engage?
 Is there a lag in the start-up process?
-Next we evaluate how much effort goes into directing the mower around the turf.
+Next, we evaluate how much effort goes into directing the mower around the turf.
 This is a general assessment of maneuverability.
 Finally, we dig into the bail — which is the lever that engages the blade — and how it feels when gripped.

-Not surprisingly, there is quite a bit more variance in the maneuverability of these machines than we observe in the starting mechanisms.
-The first big difference is in the propulsion of the mower.
-Some mowers, such as the EGO and Ryobi, are self-propel.
-Others, like the Worx, have to be pushed if you want them to move.
+We saw more variance in the maneuverability of these machines than we did with the starting mechanisms.
+The first big difference is in the propulsion of the mowers.
+Some machines, such as the Ego, are self-propelled.
+Others have to be pushed if you want them to move.
 Both options offer pros and cons.
-In general, self-propelled models cost more, but if the lawn is large or inclined it's probably worth the extra money.
-On the other hand, some models like the EGO can — even at their slowest setting — be a bit fast for tight spots or corners.
-While one can simply disengage the drive system in such scenarios, the EGO delivers some resistance when it is manually pushed.
+In general, self-propelled models cost more, but if the lawn is large or inclined, it's probably worth the extra money.
+On the other hand, some models like the Ego can — even at their slowest setting — be a bit fast for tight spots or corners.
+While one can simply disengage the drive system in such scenarios, the Ego delivers some resistance when it is pushed.

-Whether you are interested in a self-propelled mower or not, activation of the cutting blade is controlled by a component called a bail.
+Whether you are interested in a self-propelled cordless lawn mower or not, activation of the cutting blade is controlled by a component called a bail.
 This is a spring-loaded bar that is connected to the handle.
 When the bail is depressed, the blade is engaged.
 When released, the blade stops spinning.
-While this component may seem uniform across mower models, this turns out not to be the case.
+Although this component may seem uniform across mower models, this turns out not to be the case.
 The shape and resistance of the bail can cause discomfort, especially on longer jobs.
-As such, we pay close attention to the feel and functionality of the bail during our various field tests.
+As such, we paid close attention to the feel and functionality of the bail during our various field tests.

-While most of the bails were unnoticeable — which is a good thing — a few were quite stiff and hard to grip for prolonged periods.
-The primary offenders in this evaluation are the Makita and the Worx.
-This stiffness is the product of the spring that returns the bail to the off position when one's grip is loosened.
+While most of the bails went unnoticed — which is a good thing — a few were quite stiff and taxing to grip for prolonged periods.
+The primary offender in this evaluation is the Makita.
+Its stiffness seems to result from firm springs that return the bail to the off position when one's grip is loosened.
 It remains to be seen if these springs will loosen in time.

-It is our hope that this thorough analysis of cordless lawn mowers has provided you with all the pertinent information that will enable you to confidently select your newest garden tool purchase.
+The above review covers every aspect of cordless lawnmowers, from handling to mowing power.
+We hope that this analysis provided you with all the information to allow you to confidently select the perfect mower.
 Moreover, we hope that this article will shed a bit of light on some aspects of these machines that will improve your overall experience.
-We have had a great time testing and writing about these machines and hope that our work will help you to enjoy your time in the backyard.
+We have had a great time testing and writing about these machines and hope that our work will help you better enjoy your time in the backyard.